Overview of Delaware Taxes

 Delaware charges a tax of $2.10 per pack of 20 cigarettes.
-That’s the 14th highest cigarette tax in the U.S. Wholesalers pay a 30% tax on other tobacco products, including cigars and chewing tobacco, face a tax rate of 30% of the purchase price.
+That’s the 13th highest cigarette tax in the U.S. Wholesalers pay a 30% tax on other tobacco products, including cigars and chewing tobacco, when they bring them into the state of Delaware.

 Delaware Alcohol Tax

 While there is no sales tax collected on purchases of alcohol in Delaware, some excise taxes still apply.
-These are generally close to or lower than the national averages, however.
+These are generally close to or lower than national averages, however.
 The tax on beer is 26 cents a gallon, or about 2.4 cents per beer.
-That’s the 24th highest rate in the U.S. The tax on liquor is $4.50 per gallon, 18th lowest in the country.
+That’s the 24th highest rate in the U.S. The tax on liquor is $4.50 per gallon, 34th highest in the country.

 Delaware Estate Tax

 Delaware Gas Tax

-Drivers in Delaware will need to pay the state’s gasoline excise tax (unless, of course, you drive an electric vehicle!).
+Drivers in Delaware will need to pay the state’s gasoline excise tax.
 The state tax on regular gasoline is 23 cents per gallon, which is the 12th lowest in the country.
-Diesel fuel is taxed at a rate of 22 cents per gallon, ninth lowest.
+Diesel fuel is taxed at a rate of 22 cents per gallon, good for seventh lowest.